BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Processes/ISPF-tools-for-Quick-Edit-and-Endevor/README.md

 # ISPF tools for Quick-Edit and Endevor

 This collection of mainframe tools is dependent upon IBM's ISPF.
 The items can only be used on the mainframe by users of Quick-Edit and Endevor.
-Although these tools are not available to  VS Code or Zowe users, some provide a user  experience similar to one from a modern tools.
+Although these tools are not available to  VS Code or Zowe users, some provide a user experience similar to one from a modern tool.

 Use the extension on each item to determine where the item needs to reside.

 - rex items must reside in a Rexx library, typically a SYSEXEC, SYSPROC or CSIQCLS0 library
-- pnl items must reside in an ISPF panel library, typically a ISPPLIB or a CSIQPENU library
+- pnl items must reside in an ISPF panel library, typically an ISPPLIB or a CSIQPENU library
-- skl items must reside in an ISPF skeleton library, typically a ISPSLIB or a CSIQSENU library
+- skl items must reside in an ISPF skeleton library, typically an ISPSLIB or a CSIQSENU library
-- msg items must reside in an ISPF message library, typically a ISPMLIB or a CSIQMENU library
+- msg items must reside in an ISPF message library, typically an ISPMLIB or a CSIQMENU library

 ## Content Summary